JonathanRosado/roarter/README.md

 await app.serve({ port: 8080 });
 ```

-`Matchers` are passed the `Request` object and are expected to return boolean.
+Matchers are passed the `Request` object and are expected to return boolean.
-If all matchers return `true`, then `Application` will run the `Handler`.
+If all matchers return `true`, then Roarter will run the `Handler`.

-In practice, Roarter includes most of the matchers you would ever need, so the
+In practice, Roarter includes a lot of the Matchers you would need, so the
 above example may be written with the `.get` matcher that's already included in
 the framework.